Tooth Extraction Hemet, CA

 While our focus at Hemet Dental Center: Brian Stiewel DDS, INC. is on preventative care, we perform tooth extractions on a regular basis.
 We are always looking for ways to avoid an extraction by keeping your oral health in good shape.
-This means that we will clean your teeth on a regular basis, discuss a healthy diet with you, and treat gum disease, cavities, and infections as they arise in order to keep your teeth healthy and intact.
-As a general dentist, Dr. Stiewel will also restore your tooth if it has been damaged – all of which can help you to maintain your natural teeth for years to come.
-If you are experiencing discomfort or your tooth is in need of repair, we invite you to call our 92543 dental office at (951) 707-4366 to schedule an appointment.
+We will clean your teeth on a regular basis, discuss a healthy diet with you, and treat gum disease, cavities, and infections to the best of our abilities; in order to keep your teeth healthy and intact.
+As a general dentist, we will also work to restore your tooth if it has been damaged – all of which can help you to maintain your natural teeth for years to come.
+If you are experiencing discomfort or your tooth is in need of repair, we invite you to call our dental office at (951) 707-4366 to schedule an appointment.
 During your examination, we will let you know if your tooth can be saved or if a tooth extraction is the best option for preventing the spread of infection and eliminating your discomfort.
-In our Hemet, CA dentist office, we will take the steps necessary to ensure your comfort so that regardless of which treatment option you select, you will feel relaxed during the process.
+In our dentist office, we will take the steps necessary to ensure your comfort so that regardless of which treatment option you select, you will feel relaxed during the process.

 The process of having a tooth extraction